Vaccines have substantially reduced or eliminated many infectious diseases which once killed millions of people.

 Vaccination programmes not only provide vaccines, but strategic leadership and coordination, cold-chain systems necessary for transport, and programme monitoring and evaluation.
 Behind every vaccination programme, strong health systems are needed to deliver and scale-up new vaccines and to improve immunisation coverage and equity.

-Strong health systems require accurate, relevant and timely data are needed to support programmatic decision-making, such as where to allocate vaccines, how many, and the financial and human resources needed to enable roll-out.
+Strong health systems require accurate, relevant and timely data to support programmatic decision-making, such as where to allocate vaccines, how many, and the financial and human resources needed to enable roll-out.

 Gavi, the Vaccine Alliance, has developed several initiatives to support Health Systems through a performance-based financing approach, where funding is directly linked to immunisation outcomes based on pre-agreed results.